Appearance

 // Handle events (see Event Types below)

-);Step 4: Send a Prompt
+})();Step 4: Send a Prompt

 typescript

-await trpc.agent.prompt.mutate({
+await client.agent.prompt({

 sessionId,